January 11, 2013 by Kimberly Beauchamp, ND

 Some studies have found insufficient evidence to support the widespread administration of flu vaccines among healthy people.

 “Vaccination had a modest effect on time off work and had no effect on hospital admissions or complication rates,” reported a review published by the Cochrane Collaboration in 2010.

-The flu shot contains thimerosal (mercury) as a preservative.
+Multi-dose vials used for most flu shots contain thimerosal (mercury) as a preservative.
 Thimerosal has been at the center of the controversy over the safety of vaccinations for many years.

 The FluMist (available for children and adults up to 49 years old) doesn’t contain thimerosal, but it may not be right for everyone, including people with a history of wheezing.

 So, do you run out and get the shot or not?
 That’s a decision that everyone has to make for him or herself.
 As with any vaccination, it’s important to weigh the risks and benefits carefully.
 But if you’re trying to avoid getting the flu that your neighbor just sneezed onto you, the flu shot isn’t going to do the trick.

 - Wash, wash, and wash some more.
 Frequent hand washing cuts down on flu transmission dramatically.